by Texas Homesteader ~

 Homemade Doesn’t Have To Mean Complicated

-A typical meal at the Homestead isn’t fancy at all.
-Maybe a pork roast, potatoes and carrots.
+A typical meal made in my Homestead kitchen isn’t usually fancy at all.
+I may serve a pork roast, potatoes and carrots for supper.
+Just good old-fashioned cooking, y’all!

-Then I might add a simple homemade apple crumble for dessert.
 If I’m lucky all of these ingredients came directly from our own homestead.
-Everything from the harvested vegetables from the garden to the Harvested Wild Hogs from our property.
+Everything from the harvested vegetables from the garden to the roast provided by RancherMan’s Harvested Wild Hogs from our property.

-But even if I had to buy these ingredients they are purchased as whole, healthy foods.
+But even if I had to buy some of these ingredients they are typically purchased as whole, healthy foods.

-Don’t get me wrong I’ll use convenience foods from time to time when circumstances dictate because I realize it’s all about balance.
+Don’t get me wrong I’ll use convenience foods from time to time when circumstances dictate.
+That’s because I realize it’s all about balance.
 But whenever possible I strive to cook like grandma did.